hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 The [Beaker developer portal](https://beaker.dev) contains thorough docs and tutorials (Tip: open that site in Beaker to make the tutorials interactive!), so you'll be off the ground immediately, building Hyperdrives containing fully-featured web applications (think personal wikis, photo albums, blog aggregators, and more).

 ### Standalone
-You'll probably want to use the remote interface hyperdrive-daemon most of the time, but in case you don't want to use the daemon - perhaps in a one-off script or some kind of embedded scenario - you can use Hyperdrive as a module inside your program.
-The [README](https://github.com/mafintosh/hyperdrive) shows you how, and it's also where you'll find complete API docs.
+You'll probably want to use the daemon/client most of the time, but in case you don't - perhaps in a one-off script or some kind of embedded scenario - you can use Hyperdrive as a module inside your program.
+The [README](https://github.com/hypercore-protocol/hyperdrive) shows you how, and it's also where you'll find complete API docs.

-[Here's a Gist](https://gist.github.com/andrewosh/1f3ae698ba42f7a382a5b85ab5305b88) containing a small, end-to-end example of how you can use Hyperswarm to discover and sync a Hyperdrive from another peer.
+[Here's a Gist](https://gist.github.com/andrewosh/1f3ae698ba42f7a382a5b85ab5305b88) containing a small, end-to-end example showing how to use Hyperswarm to discover and sync a Hyperdrive from another peer.

 In the future, we plan on making a few detailed tutorials about programmatic Hyperdrive usage.
 Remember, if you're looking for the simplest solution, check out the daemon and/or Beaker!